 Do public schools administer ASQ for private schools in their geographic area, or are they responsible for this for their Kindergarten students?

 Individual buildings are responsible to provide access to parents to utilize the ASQ Online system.
 All accredited schools are required to administer ASQ-3 and ASQ:SE-2 for incoming kindergarten students enrolled in their school.

 For private schools that do not have Skyward, etc., what/how is data uploaded?

 If there is a system you currently use for student data, please use the upload feature provided, here.
 Alternatively, you will need to enter each child’s profile into the ASQ Online system.

 When should they share the results with parents?

-When to share results with parents is a local decision.
-However, parents will expect to hear about results, so school should provide follow-up information in a timely manner.
+For all other schools, when to share results with parents is a local decision.
+However, parents will expect to hear about results, so schools should provide follow-up information in a timely manner.
 Recommendations include:

 - Share results with parents in face-to-face conversation (Don’t hand out score report).